Stephen Ward Profile photo

 after I arrived in Hospital .

-Neurosurgery clipped the Bleed and I was slowly Stabilised, ad placed into an induced Coma on 31.05.2016
+Neurosurgery clipped the Bleed and I was slowly Stabilised, and placed into an induced Coma on 31.05.2016

 (1)he following stroke – consequences occurred in my episode